Research Seminar Series - Fall 2022

 The Jacobs Center organizes each semester a series of four interdisciplinary lectures, for which internationally renowned speakers are invited.
 The topics are related to the Center's major research areas.

-The Research Seminar Series takes place at the University and is open
+The Research Seminar Series takes place at the University and is open to the public.
+Teachers, students and other interested persons are cordially invited.
+The lectures consists of a talk followed by a discussion.

 Prof. Dr. Elsbeth Stern